NotCampeur/Philosophers/README.md

 > Norme is done.
 > A misbehavior on philo_three about philo->tag has been fixed.
 > The p_put_timestamp has been modified to remove the color.
-> Bad eating counter on one and three.
+> Bad eating counter on one and two.

 # Git status return :